The Lego Movie: Plot

-Emmet, Wyldstyle, and Vitruvius evade Bad Cop's forces with the help of Wyldstyle's boyfriend, Batman, and escape to "Cloud Cuckoo Land", where all the master builders are in hiding.
-The Master Builders are unimpressed with Emmet's cowardice and refuse to help him fight Business.
-Bad Cop's forces attack and capture everyone except Emmet, Wyldstyle, Vitruvius, Batman, and fellow Master Builders MetalBeard, a pirate, Unikitty, a kitten with a unicorn's horn, and Benny, an astronaut.
-Emmet devises a plan to infiltrate Business's headquarters and disarm the Kragle.
-The plan almost succeeds until Emmet and his friends are captured and imprisoned.
-Lord Business decapitates Vitruvius with a penny, and throws the Piece of Resistance into an abyss, and sets his headquarters to self-destruct, leaving all present to die.
-Vitruvius reveals he made up the prophecy before he dies, but his spirit returns to tell Emmet it is his self-belief that makes him the Special.
-Strapped to the self-destruct mechanism's battery, Emmet flings himself off the edge in the tower and saves his friends and the Master Builders.
-Inspired by Emmet's sacrifice, Wyldstyle rallies the Lego people across the universe to use whatever creativity they have to build machines and weapons to fight Business's forces.
+Emmet, Wyldstyle, and Vitruvius evade Bad Cop's robot police with the help of Batman, Wyldstyle's boyfriend, and escape to "Cloud Cuckoo Land" which serves as the Master Builders' refuge.
+Following Emmet's confession about not being a Master Builder, everyone is unimpressed with and reject him.
+Soon after, Business' forces attack and capture everyone except Emmet's group and fellow Master Builders MetalBeard, Unikitty and Benny.
+After saving the group with his double-decker couch invention, Emmet devises a plan to infiltrate Business' headquarters and disarm the Kragle.
+The heist almost succeeds until the group is captured and imprisoned as Business murders Vitruvius and throws the Piece of Resistance into an abyss before arming a device to electrocute the captured Master Builders.
+Before he dies, Vitruvius reveals he made up the prophecy, but his spirit returns to tell Emmet that his self-belief makes him the Special.
+Strapped to the mechanism's battery, Emmet drops off the edge of the tower and into the abyss, disarming the device and saving everyone.
+Inspired by Emmet's sacrifice, Wyldstyle (who earlier revealed to Emmet that her real name is Lucy) rallies the people across the universe to embrace their creativity to build machines and weapons to fight Business' forces.

-Emmet finds himself in the human world where the events of his life are being played out in a basement by a young boy, Finn, on his father's Lego set.
-The father — "The Man Upstairs" — chastises his son for creating hodgepodges of different playsets and begins to permanently glue his perceived "perfect" creations together.
+The abyss transports Emmet to real life, where current events are being played out in a basement by a boy named Finn on his father's Lego collection.
+The father, revealed to be the Man Upstairs, chastises his son for creating hodgepodges of different playsets and begins to glue his creations into place.
 Realizing the danger, Emmet wills himself to move and gains Finn's attention.
-Finn returns Emmet and the Piece of Resistance to the set, where Emmet possesses the powers of a Master Builder and confronts Business.
-In the human world, Finn's father looks at his son's creations and sees how he based the villainous Business on him.
-Through a speech by Emmet, Finn tells his father that he is very special and has the power to change everything.
-Finn's father reconciles with his son, which plays out as Business reforming, capping the Kragle with the Piece of Resistance, and ungluing his victims with mineral spirits as Wyldstyle and Emmet enter a relationship, with Batman's blessing.
-As Finn's younger sister joins in playing with the Lego sets, Duplo aliens arrive in the Lego universe and threaten destruction.
+Finn returns Emmet and the Piece of Resistance to the Lego world, where Emmet finds he has gained the abilities of a Master Builder as he confronts Business.
+Meanwhile, Finn's father notices his son's creations and realizes he is suppressing his creativity.
+Through a speech from Emmet to Business, Finn tells his father that he is special and says he has the power to change everything.
+The duo then reconcile, which plays out as Business reforming, capping the Kragle with the Piece of Resistance and reversing its effects with mineral spirits.
+After the world is restored, Lucy and Emmet enter a relationship with Batman's blessing.
+Finn's father grants Finn and his younger sister permission to play with the Lego sets, leading to Duplo aliens invading the Lego universe.